 Here are some instructional articles from this site which give tips for removing these salt stains:

-I'm sure there are even more uses for salt around our homes besides what I have mentioned above.
+I know there are even more uses for salt around our homes besides what I have mentioned above.

 Photo of salt in oven courtesy of The Cardamom's Pod